The Truth of Prometheus (The Play)

 PROMETHEUS.

-Go and forget about me.
-I am better off dead and forgotten by society.
+Go.
+Forget me.
+I am better off dead and lost to the world.

 HEDISTE.